Latest post: PC Games of 1996.

 Original Wing Commander Games

-Origin Systems developed the original Wing Commander games for IBM PC MS-DOS from 1990-94.
-Created by Chris Roberts, the Wing Commander games are some of the most overrated games in the history of computer games.
+Origin Systems released the original Wing Commander games for IBM PC MS-DOS between 1990 and 1994.
+The Wing Commander games are some of the most overrated games in the history of computer games.

 Note that the original Wing Commander was marketed as featuring "cutting-edge 3D tech", but its objects and actors are not 3D like the ones in flight sims dating back to 1984.
 Also, I don't see any "state-of-the-art computer graphics" for 1990, 2D-bitmap or 3D-polygonal.